CCCofficial/Video-Editing-By-Script/README.md

 # Video-Editing-By-Script

 Edits video into separate video segments from a tagged text script.
 Works for any transcript format.
-Insert these tags into your transcript file in this exact format
+Insert these tags into your transcript file in this exact format.
+Requires ffmpeg.exe to be installed in path or in the same directory as this program (www.ffmpeg.org)

 00:15:10:START_SEG: Title Of Segment
 00:19:33:STOP_SEG